Common Furnace Error Codes

 Pressure switch did not open (primary or secondary)

 Faulty pressure switch, inducer motor, or blocked intake/exhaust.
+Book a professional repair or continue to the Inducer motor or Intake and exhaust diagnostic →

-This website is for informational purposes only.
 Advanpro Ltd. is not liable for property damage, personal injury, or death caused directly or indirectly by actions taken as a result of the information provided here.